There are three principal forms of corporate/business organisation in China:

 Corporate governance requirements for companies with publicly traded shares are mainly stipulated in the Code of Corporate Governance of Publicly Traded Companies, which was issued by CSRC in 2018.
 Some requirements are mandatory, while others are voluntary.
 However, certain provisions seem to be voluntary, but in fact have become quasi-mandatory, because companies may be confronted with unnecessary complications if they have not strictly complied with them in the IPO procedure.

-The Company Law was revised on 29 December 2023, and the new rules will come into effect on 1 July 2024, with the following hot topics in corporate governance arising:
+The Company Law was revised on 29 December 2023, and the new rules become effective on 1 July 2024, with the following hot topics in corporate governance arising:

 The new revisions strengthen the protection of shareholders’ rights and creditor’s economic interest, improve the shareholder investment mechanisms, enhance compliance responsibility of corporate control persons and executives, and allow certain simplifications of company governance structure.